Misakihime21/UE_PlatformGame/README.md

 - the crouching animation: character looking in the wrong side;
 - the climbing bag is still there when the angle of a jump is weird prbly needed to change WALL NORMAL valuable so it isn't rotates with character that much.
+- Gideon's running - change AnimBP so he doesn't need Accelerating always.
+- bug when jumps on the enemy - character is thrown away from the Y0 route.